Skip to Content

 Asbestos board is a type of asbestos cement flat sheet.
 Asbestos board was also known as cement wallboard or asbestos millboard.

 It was commonly used as fireproofing and for barriers around hot equipment, such as boilers and ovens.
+In cars, it was used in hood liners.
+In electrical appliances, asbestos board was used to insulate gaskets and washers.

 Asbestos Lumber

-Asbestos lumber was also manufactured using the same flat sheet process.
+Asbestos lumber was also manufactured using the flat sheet process.
 It was marketed as a fire-resistant alternative to actual lumber, though it contained no wood.

 Companies That Produced Asbestos Cement Sheets